kemitchell/writing.kemitchell.com/_posts/2025-01-16-Provisional-Guidance-LLM-Code.md

   but change all the var names and make it match my style</pre>

 That's basically a selfie with a smoking gun.
-If you plan to be plays ball like that, you need to be reading some other blog.
+If you plan to be play ball like that, you need to be reading some other blog.
 Preferably a litigator's.

 For all the rest, good luck out there.